Customer Engagement Marketing to Grow Your Brand

 An excellent place to start is to offer customers real value.
 Rather than providing only product information, create meaningful content that adds value to your customer’s life.
 For content to be valuable, the brand needs to connect to that content legitimately.
 Looking back at the Dove Real Life Sketches example, the brand can legitimately connect with the content.
 Dove produces beauty products, and women buy those products, and the campaign speaks to women about their perception of beauty.

-Customers want real information and education about brands, but they also wish to be inspired.
+Customers want accurate information and education about brands, but they also wish to be inspired.
 Airbnb’s Cheers to Ten Years of Hosting video inspires its customers while providing informational content.

 Provide Entertainment Value

 Remember, not everyone wants to engage deeply or regularly with every brand.
 Successful customer engagement marketing means making relevant and genuine contributions to target consumers’ lives and interactions.
 For customers that want to engage, you will gain valuable insights.
-For customers who do not wish to engage with your brand, your content will reinforce your brand story and message.
+Your content will reinforce your brand story and message for customers who do not wish to engage with your brand.